 A lot of people on social media apps will doxx one another.
 Suppose you comment that you like pineapple on pizza on Twitter.
 Someone having a bad day might respond by tracking down your IP address and posting your name and address, along with a call to their followers, like “Let’s protest in front of their house.”

 Of course, that’s a light-hearted example.
 Reality can be much grimmer.

 And get this: Tracing someone else’s IP address is legal.
 Authorities only step in when people use one another’s IP addresses for crimes.
 All the apps and websites you use collect your IP address and other private data.

 So, how does someone find out your IP address?

 First, they could try to impersonate you.
-For instance, a hacker could break into a vulnerable social media account you aren’t using two-factor authentication.
+For instance, a hacker could break into a vulnerable social media account if you aren’t using two-factor authentication.
 If you reuse passwords, they could break into even more accounts until they reach one with sensitive data.
 Then, it’s a free-for-all with your private info.

-Hackers can also collect your IP address if you connect to a vulnerable public Wi-Fi network.
+Hackers can collect your IP address if you connect to a vulnerable public Wi-Fi network.
 They can even be nefarious and create a link that gives away your IP address upon clicking it.

 This is the best way to protect yourself from prying eyes

 Big Tech companies are supposed to handle our personal data safely, but now they’re getting into the political game.
 I don’t want to be any part of that, and neither should you.